Yoselita/ATLAS/scripts/ATLAS-data/bash-interpolation-scripts/AtlasCDOremappeR_CORDEX/README.md

-The script **CORDEX_remap.sh** was used to perform the interpolation of all CORDEX data used in ATLAS to the common 0.5 degree grid.
+The script **CORDEX_remap.sh** was used to perform the interpolation of all CORDEX data to the common 0.5 degree grid.

 To run the script: